-Step by step illustrated instructions on how to build a console table.
-Suggested tools and materials are included in this beginner tutorial for a DIY Sofa Table, as some might call it.
+Step by step illustrated instructions on how to build a console table or sofa table.
+Suggested tools and materials are included in this beginner tutorial.

 And here’s the deal…I have never built anything like this before, so if I could build this console table, then you can too!
 And while this was my first ‘furniture build, I have since built another Console Table with Acrylic Legs and a Faux Marble top which you might love as well!